abessifi/ansible-sqlplus/README.md

 ## Description

-This is an Ansible role to install SQLPLUS tool to connect to an Oracle database server.
+This is an Ansible role to install SQL*PLUS tool to connect to an Oracle database server.

 ## Supported systems